 Notes: A special thank you to Farran Nehme aka @selfstyledsiren who came up with two excellent questions for tonight’s session but sadly, I was only able to ask one.

-*Read film historian Joel W. Filner’s account of crowd manipulation from Urwand’s presentation at the prestigious Wiener Library in London on November 4th, 2013.
+*Read film historian Joel W. Filner’s account of crowd manipulation during Urwand’s presentation at the prestigious Wiener Library in London on November 4th, 2013.